 Where to Stay in Philadelphia: Best Areas & Hotels

-If your interest is history, it's best to stay in the Old City neighborhood, where everything leading up to, during, and after the American Revolution took place.
+For history, it's best to stay in the Old City neighborhood, where everything leading up to, during, and after the American Revolution took place.
 Historic sites here include Independence Hall, the Liberty Bell Pavilion, and the National Constitution Center.

 Center City is, basically, Philadelphia's downtown, bordered by South Street and the Delaware and Schuylkill Rivers on its east and west sides respectively.
 Rittenhouse Square, the Old City, and Chinatown are just a few of the neighborhoods that are part of Center City.

-Where to Stay for Luxury
+Where to Stay in Philadelphia for Luxury

 The Rittenhouse Hotel overlooking pretty Rittenhouse Square is the recipient of the GreenLeaders Silver award for its environmental awareness.
 Amenities include free Wi-Fi, a pool, fitness room, and full-service spa.

 If there are decorative glass coffee pots and tea pots hanging from the ceilings, you are in the Kimpton Hotel Monaco Philadelphia.
 Housed in a 19th-century building in the Old City, this luxury Art Deco boutique hotel is surrounded by Independence Hall, the Museum of the American Revolution, and the Liberty Bell, along with several other historic attractions.

 Also in Center City, the Sonesta Philadelphia Downtown is easily recognizable by the giant red, blue, and silver mural on the outside of the building.
 That color scheme is continued throughout the guest rooms.
 The hotel hosts changing exhibits of works by local artists in their in-house art gallery.